skmishraRoot/Notes_and_todo_frontend_with_React/README.md

 ## Website Frontend Site (React Router V6)
-Link to the site: https://notes-todoapp.vercel.app/   (Sorry for slow website I am using free hosting)

 In this App I tried to make Frontend for my Django api of Notes and Todo application.
 I used concepts like context hooks and more.